dasayan05/dasayan05.github.io/_posts/blog-tut/2019-04-06-speeding-up-iostreams-in-c++.md

 }
 ```

 The **input** function takes in a positive integer using **getchar_unlocked** and returns it.
 If you have to use this function for taking input floating points, numbers or any other formats, modify the **input** function accordingly.
 I have deliberately not generalized the **input** function to keep it absolutely simple and specific for this problem.
 ASCII value of **space** is **32**.
 The digits **0 - 9** have ASCII values from **48** to **57**.
-In the **input** function, we input one character and as long as it is space or any character before that, we keep on taking input as it is redundant data.
+In the **input** function, we input one character and as long as it is a space or any character before that, we keep on taking input as it is redundant data.
 The moment we get a character with ASCII value greater than 32, we break out of the while loop.
-We initialize an integer variable *s* with 0 which will store the final integer which is being entered by the user.
+We initialize an integer variable *s* with 0 which will store the final integer being entered by the user.
 So we enter another loop where we keep on taking input character by character as long as the ASCII value is greater than 32.
 Since we are dealing with numbers **only**, I need not give any other long if condition.
 The input character is then changed to the appropriate digit and appended at the end of **s**.
 For example, let's say the user entered **956**.
 Initially, s = 0, so `s = 0 * 10 + (57 - 48)` => `s = 0 * 10 + 9` => `s = 9`, as the ASCII value of **9** is **57** and that of **0** is **48**.
 Then when **5** is input, `s = 9 * 10 + (53 - 48)` => `s = 90 + 5` => `s = 95`.
 Continuing in this manner,
 `s = 95 * 10 + (54 - 48)` => `s = 95 * 10 + 6` => `s = 956`.